bkw777/NODE_DATAPAC/README.md

 Everything else works the same as normal DATAPAC/RAMPAC.

 All of the caps are optional.
-The DATAPAC has several more chips and doesn't have a single cap anywhere.
+The 1u caps are just overkill decoupling, included on general principle, but the original NODE version has several more chips and doesn't have a single cap anywhere.
-The 1u caps are just overkill decoupling, there on principle because there is room on the pcb so why not.
-The 47u caps provide about 20 seconds of grace period to change the battery without losing data.
-The spacing of the parts allows to add up to 8 more 47u caps solderd to the sides & top of the 2 original.

-You don't actually need any grace period to change the battery, just chage the battery while the card is connected to the computer, with the computer turned off.
+The 47u caps provide about 20-30 seconds of grace period to change the coin battery without losing data, but you don't need any grace period if you just change the battery while the card is plugged in to the computer, turned on or off doesn't matter.
-The computer supplies memory power at ALL times, even while turned off, even with no AA's installed, until the internal memory battery dies.

 Installed on a TANDY 102
 ![](ref/MiniNDP_on_102.jpg)